-It is a long way between Dunedin and Paris, but even in the 19th century ideas and technology travelled fast.
+It is a long way from Paris to Dunedin, but even in the 19th century ideas and technology travelled fast.

 On 31 March 1889 Gustave Eiffel’s famous tower was officially completed in Paris.
 At 300 m high (plus a 24-m flagpole), it was the centrepiece of the 1889 Paris Universal Exhibition, and the world’s tallest tower.
 Not until 1929 was it eclipsed by the 319-m Chrysler Building in New York.

 Just 8½ months later a 40-m wooden structure modelled on the Eiffel Tower opened at the 1889–90 New Zealand and South Seas Exhibition in Dunedin.

 The magnificent engineering of the Eiffel Tower’s structure has captivated many, but the real secret was its elevators.
 They saved visitors from climbing the 1710 steps, as well as providing protection from the weather.

 The New Zealand and South Seas Exhibition offered the Austral Otis Elevator Company a chance to display its wares in New Zealand.
 It constructed the 40-m wooden tower, inside which an elevator rose about 30 m.
 The cost of the tower was estimated at £1200 (equivalent to $225,000 in 2014).